xJustinW/Home-Lab-DNS-Server/README.md

 - <b>Mini SD Card</b>
 - <b>Mini SD Card Reader</b>
 - <b>Computer</b>
-- <b>All-in-One Modem</b> - Would recommend buying third party equipment so you dont run into roadblocks like I did.
+- <b>All-in-One Modem</b> - I would recommend buying third party equipment so you dont run into roadblocks like I did.
+Some routers provided by your ISP will block features such as manually adding DNS server addresses.
+This forces me to set the DNS address numbers manually on each individual device that joins my network.

 <h2>DNS Server Setup</h2>

 <b>I will avoid showing how I set up my Raspberry Pi as there are many tutorials that anyone can watch on Youtube.
-You will have to SSH into the deivce in order to complete the DNS server setup.
+You will have to SSH into the Pi in order to complete the DNS server setup.
 Just make sure you use the following command to get your Raspberry Pi updated with the latest updates/patches!</b>

 - sudo apt update